-Staff at the ESO ARC assists users with the preparation of their Phase I material.
+Staff at the ESO ARC and the ARC nodes assist users with the preparation of their Phase I material.
 This assistance covers help with the Observing Tool, help with the ALMA exposure time calculator and simulator.
 Staff is also available for consultation regarding observing strategies.